Number Facts Fluency Programme

 A fully resourced scheme of work focused entirely on number facts teaching.
 The systematic and structured programme ensures children develop visual models of number, a deep understanding of number and number relationships, and fluency in addition and subtraction facts.
 The programme is suitable both for whole class teaching and for interventions in KS1 and beyond.

 The programme builds on our innate ability to process quantities visually with graphics that expose mathematical structures.
 With animations and exercises with visual scaffolding, and a wide range of practical activities, a deep understanding of number and quantity is developed.

-The programme is informed by research into the mathematical development of young children, by 10 years of classroom teaching, and by maths lesson observations in Shanghai.
-7 key research principles underpin the programme.
+The programme is informed by research into the mathematical development of young children, by more than 10 years of classroom teaching, and by maths lesson observations in Shanghai.
+The research principles that underpin the programme can be found here.

 Defined set of facts

 At the core of the programme are the Addition and Subtraction Fact Grids.
 These essential facts are the equivalent of times tables for addition and subtraction.
 Just as all multiplication and division calculations use root times table facts, all future addition and subtraction calculations use these root addition and subtraction facts.

 The core facts are taught alongside 12 calculation strategies.
 Learning and applying these strategies gives children a deep understanding of number and number relationships.
 Using these strategies children can then "use what they know to work out what they don't know".
 Explicit teaching of derived fact strategies is an effective route to fluency in addition and subtraction facts for all children, including lower attainers.

 Click here for more detail of the calculation strategies.

 The programme teaches every addition and subtraction fact systematically.
 Just as schools can tell you where they teach each grapheme-phoneme correspondence in phonics, the Number Sense Maths Fluency Programme systematically teaches the facts and strategies leaving nothing to chance.

 Fully resourced scheme of work